Dejan Cukić: Bajaga i Instruktori, first solo album (1984–1988)

-In 1984, after not performing for two years, during which he pursued career in jounalism, Cukić took part in the recording of Pozitivna geografija (Positive Geography), a solo album by Riblja Čorba guitarist Momčilo Bajagić "Bajaga".
+In 1984, after not performing for two years, during which he pursued a career in journalism, Cukić took part in the recording of Pozitivna geografija (Positive Geography), a solo album by Riblja Čorba guitarist Momčilo Bajagić "Bajaga".
 Soon after, Bajagić departed from Riblja Čorba, forming the band Bajaga i Instruktori from the musicians that participated in Pozitivna geografija recording; Cukić thus became one of three Bajaga i Instruktori vocalist (the other two being Bajagić and Živorad "Žika" Milenković), also playing smaller percussion instruments on the band's live performances.
 Following Pozitivna geografija, Cukić recorded two more albums with Bajaga i Instruktori, the 1985 Sa druge strane jastuka (On the Other Side of the Pillow), and the 1986 Jahači magle (Fog Riders), both released to large commercial success and critical acclaim.

 In the spring of 1987, Cukić released his first solo album, Spori ritam (Slow Rhythm).
 He recorded the album with guitarists Safet Petrovac and Vlada Negovanović, bass guitarist Branko Isaković, drummer Dragoljub Đuričić, and keyboardists Dragan Mitrić and Saša Lokner, the latter being Cukić's bandmate from Bajaga i Instruktori.
 The album was produced by Saša Habić.
 The songs were authored by Cukić, Mitrić, Bajagić, Bezobrazno Zeleno leader Bojan Vasić "Vasa" and Piloti leader Zoran "Kiki" Lesendrić.
 The album also included a cover of Azra song "A šta da radim" ("What Should I Do").
 During the summer of the same year, Cukić went with Bajaga i Instruktori on their Soviet Union tour, performing with the group for the last time.
 In the spring of 1988, he parted the ways with the group amicably, dedicating himself to his solo career.